dtr-org/unit-e/doc/developer-notes.md

 - Add every non-string RPC argument `(method, idx, name)` to the table `vRPCConvertParams` in `rpc/parameter_conversion.cpp`.

-  - *Rationale*: `unite-cli` uses this table to determine how to convert a plaintext command line to JSON.
+  - *Rationale*: `unit-e-cli` uses this table to determine how to convert a plaintext command line to JSON.
 If the types don't match, the method can be unusable from there.

 - A RPC method must either be a wallet method or a non-wallet method.
 Do not